hms-dbmi/gehlenborglab-website/_publications/gehlenborg-2022-neuro-4ce.md

 ---
 title: "Neurological diagnoses in hospitalized COVID-19 patients associated with adverse outcomes: a multinational cohort stud"
 image: neuroViz-4ce.png
+image-alt: This figure shows the demographics of patients at different hospital locations.

 members:
   - zahra-shakeri